Dead Souls (song): Release

-"Dead Souls" was originally released on 18 March 1980 by the label Sordide Sentimental as a France-only 7" single under the title "Licht und Blindheit" (German for "Light and Blindness").
+"Dead Souls" was originally released in March 1980 by the label Sordide Sentimental as a France-only 7" single under the title "Licht und Blindheit" (German for "Light and Blindness").
 It was limited to 1578 copies and featured "Atmosphere" as the A-side and "Dead Souls" as the B-side.
 John Peel played "Atmosphere" for the first time on his show on 11 March 1980 and "Dead Souls" the following night.
 Neither song appeared on a studio album or on a UK single prior to Curtis' death.
 Bassist Peter Hook reflected, "In a way, that was part of the lightness of Joy Division, was that we weren't precious about the music—we were giving tracks away. ...
 We gave 'Dead Souls' away.
 It was like, 'Yeah?
 Really?'
 'Don't worry about it we'll just write another one.

 Following the death of lead singer Ian Curtis in May 1980, "Atmosphere" was released as a 12" single, but "Dead Souls" was replaced with "She's Lost Control" as the B-side.

 "Dead Souls" would ultimately see wider release on the band's posthumous 1981 compilation album Still, as well as on future compilations like 1988's Substance and 1997's Heart and Soul.
 "Dead Souls" also appears on the soundtrack for the Ian Curtis biopic Control.